 - only use approved spring traps

-- place them where they will be exposed to severe weather
+- snares where rabbits would be exposed to severe weather

-- place them near a fox earth, a badger sett or where badgers are present
+- snares near a fox earth, a badger sett or where badgers are present

 Exclude rabbits with fencing